pulibrary/aeon_reports/README.md

    - change data type to Date on date columns

 ### Matching on identifiers
+- use identifiers as recorded in the originating systems
+- in addition, split Aeon columns on `;`, `,`, ` `, `(`, `_` (if needed for cid's)

+### Match points
+Which identifiers map to which Aeon field has changed over time.
+Therefore, attempt to match all identifiers against any column that (may) contain an identifier.
+Possible match points are:

 | Aeon | Alma | EAD | other |
 | ---- | ---- | ---- | ---- |
 | ItemNumber | Barcode | cid |